 Data Transmission Service (DTS) provides the data integration feature.
 You can configure a scheduling policy to migrate schemas and historical data from the source database to the destination database on a regular basis.
 This feature allows you to flexibly build data warehouses.
 For example, you can build a T+1 data warehouse.
 This topic describes the scheduling policies of data integration, the limits on scheduling policies, and the scenarios of these policies.

 All databases that support full data migration support the data integration feature.
 For more information, see Supported databases and migration types.

-You can configure a scheduling policy for a regular data migration task in the Configure Migration Types and Objects step.
+You can configure a scheduling policy for a data integration task in the Configure Migration Types and Objects step.

 |Multi-replica mode||DTS migrates the schemas and historical data of the required objects from the source database to the destination database based on the scheduling cycle.